6 Reasons For Refusing LinkedIn Invitations

 3) LinkedIn is not a popularity contest involving who has the most fans or followers.
 It’s meant to represent a trusted group of people personal to me and my experiences.

 4) The LinkedIn Groups provide an opportunity for open networking.
 I’m active in the groups and accept communication from other members.
 It doesn’t mean, however, I’m going to be comfortable including all those people into my personal network.
-It does happen, once in awhile, but not often.
+It does happen once in awhile, but not often.

 5) If the invitation doesn’t have any specific information as to why you want to connect with me AND I don’t know you, I will refuse the connection every time.
 When I extend invitations, I always write at least one sentence explaining my motivation for the connection.